Q+A with Bluestocking Books

 Saving June Blog Tour

 Review and author interview: Harper’s world is turned upside down when her older sister, June commits suicide.
 She was always the popular, pretty one, with her old life ahead of her.
 Harper is just normal.
-To top it off, her parents recently divorced and her…
+To top it off, her…